 Security inspections (such as Physical Security, Cyber, and Material Control and Accountability) can be documented within RPS-Inspections if they do not contain any information at the safeguards (or higher) classification.

-In some cases, the regions or headquarters may elect not to generate a securityrelated inspection report in RPS-Inspections.
+In some cases, the regions or headquarters may elect not to generate a security-related inspection report in RPS-Inspections.
 In those cases, the samples performed, and results identified, must still be entered in RPS-Inspections to ensure the proper tracking and accounting of the inspection.
 In addition, established office policies, procedures, and practices should be followed to ensure all samples and results are correctly reflected in RPS-Inspections.

 If a report contains safeguards information, it needs to be generated in an approved SGI computer system.
 In these cases, the samples performed, and results identified must still be entered into RPS-Inspections prior to issuing the report to ensure the proper tracking and accounting of the inspection.
 However, the information entered must not contain any safeguards information.
 Limited information associated with the safeguards finding/violation shall be entered into RPS-Inspections.
 [C2] Specifically, the following information should be filled out in the following manner to allow for adequate tracking and trending